skarmory84/task_crud_challenge/README.md

 A task has the following fields

-* Name: Uniq name for the task
+* Name: Name for the task

 * Description: Description of the object